Aggregate Net Metering For Solar: What It Is and How It Works

 Why Is Meter Aggregation So Beneficial?

-Many states and localities limit what percentage of electricity you can cover with solar energy.
+Many states and localities limit the percentage of electricity you can cover with solar energy.
 For example, you may only be able to install enough solar energy to cover around 100% of your current electricity needs.
 Without aggregate metering, you’d only be able to cover 100% of the electricity for one of your electricity meters, not all the buildings on your property.

 One way around this is by installing a smaller system connected to each of your meters.
 However, Installing one large solar system is much more economical, even if the energy produced is the same.